 Of particular ecological concern is contamination that migrated to or was released into the surface water and sediments of the unnamed tributary, Bound Brook, and adjacent wetlands.
 The unnamed tributary flows approximately 0.5 mile along the southeast corner of the Facility to its confluence with Bound Brook.
-Bound Brook flows approximately 3.3 miles to the New Market Pond Dam, then continues for an additional 6 miles to the confluence with the Raritan River.
+Bound Brook flows approximately 3.3 miles to the New Market Pond Dam, continues for 3 miles to the confluence with the Green Brook, and an additional 3 miles to the confluence with the Raritan River.
 Contaminated material was historically disposed of directly into the unnamed tributary, adjacent wetlands, and Bound Brook, and analytical results indicated the presence of elevated PCB contamination extending downstream of the Site to the New Market Pond Dam in Piscataway, New Jersey.